Local-Modules/intl/readme.md

 # Intl

-This is lightweight copycat of `react-inlt` package with minimal functionality we need in Scentbird.
+This is lightweight copycat of `react-inlt` package with minimal functionality.

 **Note**: For now we have only EN locale and there is no requirements to extract translations to json.
 All translations injected to js bundle.